Nimbus 5

-Nimbus 5 (also called Nimbus E or Nimbus V) was a meteorological satellite for research and development of sensing technology.
+Nimbus 5 (also called Nimbus E or Nimbus V) was a meteorological satellite for the research and development of sensing technology.
 It was the fifth successful launch in a series of the Nimbus program.

 The objective of Nimbus 5 was to test and evaluate advanced sensing technology, and to provide improved photographs of cloud formations.

 Launch

-Nimbus 5 was launched on December 11, 1972, by a Delta rocket from Vandenberg Air Force Base, California, USA.
+Nimbus 5 was launched on December 11, 1972, by a Delta rocket from Vandenberg Air Force Base in California.
 The satellite orbited the Earth once every 107 minutes, at an inclination of 99°.
-Its perigee was 1,089 km and apogee was 1,101 km.
+Its perigee was 1,089 km and its apogee was 1,101 km.

 Instruments

-There were 6 science instruments aboard Nimbus 5.
-The satellite also included sun sensors, and horizon scanners for navigation.
+There were six science instruments aboard Nimbus 5.
+The satellite also included Sun sensors, and horizon scanners for navigation.

 Infrared Temperature Profile Radiometer (ITPR)

 The ITPR was designed to obtain vertical profiles of temperature and moisture in the atmosphere.
 A 3-dimensional map could then be created with a resolution of 32 km.